apache/pulsar/site2/docs/client-libraries-cpp.md

 ```bash
 $ rpm -ivh apache-pulsar-client*.rpm
 ```

+After install, Pulsar libraries will be placed under `/usr/lib`.

 ### Install Debian

 1. Download a Debian package from the links in the table.